Mawlid: India

 Among non-Muslim countries, India is noted for its Mawlid festivities.
 The relics of Muhammad are displayed after the morning prayers in the Indian state of Jammu and Kashmir at the Hazratbal Shrine, where night-long prayers are also held.
 Hyderabad Telangana is noted for its grand milad festivities.
 Religious meetings, night-long prayers, rallies, parades and decorations are made throughout the city, and schools declare holiday.

+Morocco

+In Morocco, Mawlid is celebrated as an official holiday.
+Multiple separate Sufi orders celebrate at this time.
+Many individual festivals are held with different forms of worship and celebration.

-The prophet himself
+Muhammad himself

-According to Sahih Muslim, the prophet fasted on his own birthday, which is why some Muslims also observe that fact and fast the day.
+According to Sahih Muslim, Muhammad fasted on his own birthday, which is why some Muslims also observe that fact and fast the day.